Skyfighter64/ALUP/Documentation/Documentation_en-us.md

     - e.g. USB, UART, Wi-Fi, Bluetooth etc.

 #### Connection Requirements:
-There are no strict requirements for the connection type used.

-The ALUP has built in congestion control, but no checks for package loss.
-Therefore, any used connection has to be reliable.
+The ALUP has built in congestion control, but nothing else.
+Therefore, it has the following requirements for the connection:
+- in-order packet transmission
+- lossless transmission
+  - Depending on the implementation, there may also be lossy transmission, as long as only full [frames](#Frame_link) are lost, to decrease latency

 ## Terminology